Get access to exclusive updates, the latest news and the inside scoop 🍨

 The social feed is a great component of the theme because of its ability to link with social networks such as Twitter and Instagram.
 Merchants can have both of those feeds up and running at one time, showcased alongside each other.

 The theme also incorporates a vertical slideshow feature which has been made for a wide variety of reasons.
-The slideshow presents; images, products and blog posts in a vertical presentation, sticking with the sleek, stylish theme, ensuring that the customers of your brand can clearly see the products involved.
+The slideshow presents; images, products and blog posts in a vertical presentation, sticking with the sleek, stylish theme, ensuring that the customers of your brand can see the products involved.

 With Split, Shopify stores can choose from two menu options, one of which has a multi-level design, while the other has a large horizontal menu offering.
 Other than these options, we quite like the related products module.
 It’s a superb option for promoting additional products when users are moving steadily through the checkout process or browsing through a specific product page.